cframe1337/skeetcr4ck-injector/README.md

 > [!WARNING]
 > Need to be skeet.dll in folder with injector.

-VAC support, -insecure dont needed.
+VAC bypass, -insecure dont needed.
 Compile in release x86, launch injector with admin rights

 > [!IMPORTANT]